Frequently Asked Questions |

 What photographic equipment do you use ?

+In 2006 I switched to digital reflex cameras and never looked back (although no camera is as beautiful as a Leica M).
+My first camera was a Canon EOS 5D ... in terms of dynamic range it didn't beat the Leica with film, but this type of camera really was more adapted for architectural photography.
+It served me very well.
 In 2009 I bought a Canon EOS 5D MarkII and in 2013 the Mark III.
 I've used a range of different lenses such as the Canon EF 14mm 2.8 L USM (Mark II), the EF17-40mm f/4L USM.
 Sinds a couple of years I'm only using tilt/shift lenses ranging from the 45mm, over the 24mm and the 17mm.
 These are extraordinary lenses in all regards, delivering stunningly sharp prints up to 1.2m x 1.8m for a single shot.

-Is Leica old fashioned, expensive and for snobs ?
+Leica old fashioned, expensive and for snobs ?
+Yes and no : yes, it's old

-Yes and no : yes, it's old fashioned, but at the top when it comes to quality, sturdiness and size of equipment.
-It's a thing of beauty.
+fashioned, but at the top when it comes to quality, sturdiness and size

+Prints are available for sale either directly through me or through a selection of art galleries.
 The number of prints is restricted to 8 or 10 and prices may vary from 1000 till 8000 euro depending on the series.
 My photos are finished as diasec on sizes roughly between 1 meter and 2.5 meter (a typical photo would be 1m x 1.5m or 1.2m x 1.8m)

 If you wonder what size print you should chose follow this simple method : take a newspaper and cut it to the size of your choice.
 Simply hold or paste it to the wall you're intending to hang the photo.
 Take a couple steps back and judge how that size holds up in its context.
 Continue to experiment with different sizes until you're satisfied.